 I never used to have food delivered, even when I had a young infant at home and going out to a restaurant was impossible.
 Delivery seemed overpriced and exorbitant, but now it is a necessity.
 We have food delivered from our favorite restaurants 2-3 times per week.
 I love it now.
 I get all the joy of enjoying my favorite meals, discovering new ones, and none of the stress of finding a baby-sitter, getting dressed up, driving, parking, waiting at some table, etc. I think I will always have delivery now even when restaurants can reopen to customers.

 I no longer experience the night.
-I am not out after dark.
+I do not go out after dark.
 Everything is closed.
 The baby is asleep.
 There is no need to go out at night and nothing to do.
 But I miss that darkness.

 Because my trip to Japan was cancelled this year (along with my trips to Ireland, DC, and Santa Fe), I am been spending many moments reflecting on past memories, most of which took place at night.
 The late dinners, bars, clubs, night walks, and night runs are all such a part of my Japan memories of the last 15 years.
 Now in Portland when the night comes, I am shut inside, experiencing the night only through memories.